node-ci/nci/README.md

 * Console output should be very close to the terminal output
 * Shell command is the main script
-* Tasks relations can be set easily (runAfter, runBefore, prevents, prevented) it also can be attached to the specific status or branch (auto deploy could a separate task in this case)
+* Tasks relations can be set easily (runAfter, runBefore, prevents, prevented) it also can be attached to the specific branch or commit (e.g. release commits can trigger auto deploy tasks)
+* Ability to build every or specified commits (even if they pushed in a bunch)
 * Simple API for triggering build on scm hook
 * Build can be continued from the current failed step
 * Failing of build step can be prevented if special condition for the build step